 - Trade Secrets.
 Served as lead counsel for a technology company accused of trade secret theft under state and federal law.
 Matt successfully opposed a temporary restraining order and a preliminary injunction.
 Shortly thereafter, the case was voluntarily dismissed with no payment by Matt’s client.

 - Uber.
 Represents Uber in defense of multiple cases, including consumer class actions, a securities fraud class action, and a mass action brought by taxi companies throughout California.
+This includes leading Uber’s defense against a securities fraud complaint seeking billions of dollars in damages.
+Matt was able to secure a victory at the motion to dismiss stage, dismissing the entire case.
+Matt also argued the appeal before the U.S. Court of Appeals for the Ninth Circuit, which affirmed the victory in its entirety.

 - Countrywide mortgage-backed securities cases.
 Represented the former CEO and chairman of Countrywide in a series of securities fraud cases over mortgage-backed securities, helping to secure dismissals of the vast majority of the cases at the pleading stage.

 - Edward M. Wolkowitz, as Trustee for Imperial Credit Industries, Inc. v.
 Perry A. Lerner et al. (C.D.
 Cal.).
 Served as lead trial counsel for a bankruptcy trustee suing a former director of the bankrupt company and that director's affiliated companies.
 The trustee alleged that the former director breached his fiduciary duties to the company by selling an unfair and unreasonable tax shelter to his company.
 After a 10-day trial, Matt’s client prevailed on all claims.
-The tax shelter transaction was voided and the defendants were ordered to return all money paid in the transaction plus prejudgment interest for over a decade, totaling $27 million.
+The tax shelter transaction was voided, and the defendants were ordered to return all money paid in the transaction plus prejudgment interest for over a decade, totaling $27 million.

 - 212 Investment Corp. et al. v.
 Myron Kaplan et al. (New York Supreme Court and arbitration).
 Served as lead trial counsel for one of two co-general partners who were sued in a three-year arbitration and trial court proceeding over an alleged hedge fund fraud.
 After 17 days of arbitration hearings, the three-member panel denied all claims against Matt’s client and awarded the client all of his attorneys' fees and costs expended in defending himself, totaling in excess of $1.6 million.
 The other general partner suffered a $77 million arbitration award.